utnet-org/utility-readonly/chain/jsonrpc/README.md

 All the APIs that are compiled by default (default-features) and not prefixed with `EXPERIMENTAL_` are kept stable without breaking changes.

-We also support `near-api-*` bindings to JSON-RPC in the latest state and propagate deprecation warnings through them.
+We also support `unc-api-*` bindings to JSON-RPC in the latest state and propagate deprecation warnings through them.

 The breaking changes (e.g. removal or change of `EXPERIMENTAL_` APIs) are